-INFORMATION STATEMENT Vishay Precision Group, Inc.
+Ziv Shoshani President and Chief Executive Officer Vishay Precision Group, Inc.

-Common Stock (Par Value \$0.10)
+INFORMATION STATEMENT Vishay Precision Group, Inc. Common Stock (Par Value \$0.10)

-Vishay Intertechnology, Inc. is furnishing this information statement to its stockholders in connection with the spin-off of our company.
+Vishay Intertechnology, Inc. is furnishing this information statement to its stockholders in connection with the spinoff of our company.
 In the spin-off, Vishay Intertechnology will transfer to us the assets and businesses which Vishay Intertechnology attributes to its precision measurement and foil resistor businesses and distribute on a pro rata basis to its stockholders all of our outstanding equity.

 If you are a holder of record of Vishay Intertechnology common stock as of 5:00 p.m.
-New York City time on [record date], the record date for the distribution, you will receive 1 share of our common stock for every 14 shares of Vishay Intertechnology common stock that you own.
-If you are a holder of record of Vishay Intertechnology Class B common stock on the record date, you will receive 1 share of our Class B common stock for every 14 shares of Vishay Intertechnology Class B common stock that you own.
+New York City time on June 25, 2010, the record date for the distribution, you will receive 1 share of our common stock for every 14 shares of Vishay Intertechnology common stock that you own.
+If you are a holder of record of Vishay Intertechnology Class B common stock that you own.
+If you are a holder of record of Vishay Intertechnology Class B common stock that you own.
+You will receive a short of any fractional shares of Vishay Intertechnology Class B common stock that you own.
 You will receive cash in lieu of any fractional shares which you would have received after application of the above ratio.
 As discussed under "The Spin-off-Trading of Vishay Intertechnology Common Stock Between the Record Date and Distribution Date," if you sell your shares of Vishay Intertechnology common stock in the "regular way" market after the record date and before the spin-off, you also will be selling your right to receive shares of our common stock in connection with the spin-off.
-We expect the shares of our common stock and our Class B common stock to be distributed by Vishay Intertechnology on or about [spin-off date].
+We expect the shares of our common stock and our Class B common stock to be distributed by Vishay Intertechnology on or about July 6, 2010.
 We refer to the date of the distribution as the "distribution date."